AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- What availability do we need?
 	- Etc.
 - ENCRYPTION
-- "Cryptography": math that can be applied to
+- "Cryptography": math that can be applied to information in order to make its value no longer understandable.
+- "Encryption": Two-way cryptography.
+You encrypt, send something, and the receiver can decrypt.
+- "Hashing": ONE-WAY cryptography.
+You can never get back to the original value.
+USED FOR PASSWORD STORAGE.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?